PRUNERS/FLiT/tests/flit_cli/flit_update/README.md

    optimization levels and switches are used, and nothing more.
 5. `tst_onlyprovidedcompilers.py`: Test that by only specifying one compiler, only that specified compiler is used
-[ ] 6.
-Test error cases, such as specifying more than one type of a compiler
+6. `tst_badconfig.py`: Tests error cases in the configuration file, such as specifying more than one of a certain type of compiler

 # Needed tests